DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Supreme Court rulings** contain interpretations of law and are not laws themselves.
     - **Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in 🔥China
     - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in 🔥South Africa.
     - **Personal Information Protection and Electronic Documents Act (PIPEDA)**, is 🔥Canada's data privacy law.
+This Canadian federal privacy law governs the collection, use, and disclosure of personal information in the course of commercial business.
     - The **Privacy Act of 1974** limits the ways government agencies may use information that private citizens disclose to them under certain circumstances.
 The Privacy Act regulates what information ✏️government agencies may collect and maintain about individuals.
     - **The Lanham Act** regulates the issuance of 🧠trademarks to protect intellectual property.
     - **The Copyright Act** creates the mechanics for issuing and enforcing copyrights but does not cover the actions of online service providers.